 - 3 x Mark 3 Driving Van Trailer, Top Speed 125mph, Built 1988 Operates between North-South Wales Premier Service.

 Arriva Trains Wales

-Arriva Trains Wales were the previous operator of the Wales and Borders network.
-Arriva Trains Wales services transferred to Transport for Wales Rail Services on 14th October 2018.
-Please visit www.arriva.co.uk to find out more or to make contact with Arriva.
+Arriva Trains Wales was the operator of the Wales and Borders network from 2003 to 2018.
+Arriva Trains Wales transferred responsibility to Transport for Wales on 14th October 2018.
+Visit www.arriva.co.uk to find out more about Arriva.